• Skip to primary navigation

 I know Fall is here.
 Bring on all the apple and pumpkin recipes.
 Have you tried Smoked Grilled Apples?
 Such a cool dessert.
 How about an easy apple pudding recipe?

-RECIPE and INSTRUCTIONS for these easy apple tarts with puff pastry can be found at the bottom of this post.
+RECIPE and INSTRUCTIONS for these easy homemade fried apple tarts can be found at the bottom of this post.

 My grandkids are begging for Apple Muffins with Toffee Topping.
 If you LOVE toffee apples, these will be a sure hit in your house too.